Luv-valecha/ShadowChat/Readme.md

 # ShadowChat

 ShadowChat is a real-time MERN Stack chat application designed for secure and seamless communication.
-Built using modern web technologies, it provides an intuitive user experience.
+Built using modern web technologies, it provides an intuitive user experience with collaborative code rooms and AI generated smart replies.

 ## Features

 - 🟢 **Real-time Messaging** - Chat with users instantly.
+- 🤖 **Smart Replies (powered by Google Gemini)** – Suggests smart responses to keep conversations flowing smoothly.
 - 🎨 **User-Friendly Interface** - Minimalistic and easy to navigate.
 - 📂 **Media Support** - Send and receive images.
 - 🌍 **Online Status** - See when users are active.